My story Maiden to Crone: A Light Bearer's Journey is in this collection. . .

 I picked the one Dad would hate the least.

-Once I returned home, the box sat beside my TV where an elderly Frankie Valli sang “Can't Take My Eyes Off of You,” a song that flowed from the stereo in the dining room of my childhood.
-I'm pretty sure Dad performed that song in a talent show at Nippersink Resort in Wisconsin when I was twelve.
-Handsome and confident, he sang with gusto while Mom, Gram, my sister and I applauded from the audience.
-We were his biggest fans.
+“He looks pretty good, Dad,” I say to the box, remembering when my father performed that song in a talent show at Nippersink Resort in Wisconsin when I was twelve.
+Handsome and confident, he sang with gusto while his biggest fans—Mom, Gram, my sister, and I—applauded from the audience.

 That was the summer of 1973, before I found out my father was gay.

-Gluing the words and images to the box, a large, colorful Feeling Good took center stage across the top.
-This was the thing he wanted most and what had eluded him for the last decade of his life; so many years focused on numbing his pain, real and imagined.
-Like a ransom note, I pieced together the words Remember your family all love you—a message to be deciphered in the afterlife since I'm not sure he really knew this while he was living, at least not all of us at the same time.
+A large, colorful Feeling Good gets fastened across the top of the box.
+To be pain-free is the thing Dad wanted most and what eluded him for the last decade of his life; so many years were focused on numbing his pain, real and imagined.
+As I glue each slip of paper, tears fall.
+Sadness and relief fill my broken heart in that peculiar way they do when someone you love dies and their freedom from pain is a blessing—no matter how hard the hurt is for you.
+Like a ransom note, I piece together the words Remember your family all love you—a message to be deciphered in the afterlife since I’m not sure he knew this while he was living, at least not all of us loving him at the same time.
+Now the tears and wine are really flowing.

-Flipping through the last magazine I found the letters RIP on one page in an elegant, curvy script; an exciting find.
-I cut them out and carefully glued them beside a purple heart for the wounds he suffered, especially those inflicted by me.
+Flipping through the last magazine, I find the letters RIP on one page in an elegant, curvy script; an exciting find.
+Rest in Peace.
+I cut them out and carefully glue them beside a purple heart for the wounds he suffered—especially those inflicted by me.